Alex Bregman Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.77 team ERA ranks sixth across all league pitching staffs.
+- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.77).

-- The Guardians allow the third-fewest home runs in baseball (60 total, one per game).
+- The Guardians surrender the third-fewest home runs in baseball (61 total, one per game).

-- Allen (3-2 with a 2.76 ERA and 47 strikeouts in 45 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.
+- McKenzie (0-0) gets the starting nod for the Guardians, his second of the season.

-- His most recent appearance was on Saturday against the Minnesota Twins, when the lefty threw six innings, surrendering two earned runs while allowing seven hits.
+- In his most recent appearance on Sunday, the righty threw five scoreless innings against the Minnesota Twins while surrendering one hit.

-- The 24-year-old has an ERA of 2.76, with 9.3 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.